react-cosmos/react-cosmos/README.md

 Cosmos.render({
   component: 'Intro',
   name: 'Johnny',
-  hometown: 'Minnesota'
+  hometown: 'Minneapolis'
 });
 // Since we didn't specify a DOM container to render this component in, an HTML
 // string will be returned instead
-"<p>My name is Johnny and I am from Minnesota.</p>"
+"<p>My name is Johnny and I am from Minneapolis.</p>"
 ```

 #### Component input (props)